brigitte-bigi/WhakerPy/README.md

 The universal wheel is created with: `python -m build`

-## Make the doc
+## Make the documentation

-The API documentation is available in the `doc` folder.
+The API documentation is available in the `docs` folder.
 Click the file `index.html` to browse throw the documented classes.
+The documentation requires Whakerexa <https://whakerexa.sf.net>, which is already available into the "docs" folder of the distributed ".zip" archive of WhakerPy.
+If not, download and unzip it into the "docs" folder.

-To re-generate the doc, install the required external program, then launch the doc generator:
+To re-generate the documentation, install the required external program, then launch the doc generator:
 ```bash
 >python -m pip install ".[docs]"
 >python makedoc.py